namishh/com/content/blog/devlogs/pico.md

 ![img](https://u.cubeupload.com/namishhhh/image.jpg)

 Now is the time to work on the actual roguelike mechanic of our game, for which I "took inspiration" from [Vampire Survivors](https://store.steampowered.com/app/1794680/Vampire_Survivors/).
-In that game, when you kill an enemy, it leaves a gem behind and collecting that you can increase your level.
-After a certain threshold, (when the bar on top fills), you get to select one of the three "boons" to upgrade your player or to upgrade existing weapons.
-The only change in mine would be that instead of gems, you will collect falling strawberries from dead enemies.
+In that game, when you kill an enemy, it leaves a gem behind and collecting that will increase your level.
+After a certain threshold, (when the bar on top fills), you get to select one of the three "boons" to upgrade your player or your spells.
+The only change in my game would be that instead of gems, you will collect falling strawberries from dead enemies.
 The progression system can be broken into two parts.

 ### Juice Requirement